 Citizens have questioned the validity of governing bodies throughout history.
 In America, this is especially true.
 In a large country of immigrants, many question if their government truly represents their people, even if it means undermining the democracy their forefathers built.
 When examining such a democracy, understanding voter turnout is important in determining who is really determining elections.
-The United States has consistently had one of the lowest voter turnout rates of not only western civilization, but of all developed nations, since the mid-1960s, so I question if voter suppression adversely aides one party.
-I hypothesize that if voter turnout increased then the Democratic party would receive a higher share of votes, due to the fact it has been proven Republican voters are more likely to vote despite poor conditions, such as weather (Gomez, Hansford and Krause 2007).
+The United States has consistently had one of the lowest voter turnout rates of not only western civilization, but of all developed nations, since the mid-1960s

-According to Abraham Lincoln, The United States of America was the only “government of the people, by the people, for the people,” but people have often questioned how accurately the government represents the people.
+The United States of America was the only “government of the people, by the people, for the people,” but people have often questioned how accurately the government represents the people.
 One major issue with representation in the U.S. government: how can you represent the people, if the people choose not to participate?
 Citizens often choose not to cast a ballot.
-In fact, since the Voting Rights Act of 1965, the percentage of the voting-age population to cast ballots in presidential elections has fluctuated between 45 and 65 percent, resulting in six of our past 10 presidents identifying as Republicans.
-To clarify, Republican presidential candidates have won 8 of the past 13 elections, but it is sometimes said that Democrats would benefit from higher voter turnout.
-This paper intends to examine if either political party benefits from less participation in democracy, because that would run counter to the intent of the U.S. government – to be representative of the people.

-In The Slave Next Door, written by Kevin Bales and Ron Soodalter, attention is brought to contemporary forms of slavery.
-The book gives historical context to the practice of enslavement, before mostly examining how modern day slavery is perpetrated in different corners of the world.
-It also gives in-depth analysis to several types of modern day bondage.
-From child trafficked for sex to adults forced to labor under the threat of violence, the book gives insight into many acts that fall under what some consider slavery – depending on one’s interpretation of the label.
+The book gives historical context to the practice of enslavement, before mostly examining how modern day slavery is perpetrated in different corners of the world, including our own.
+It also gives in-depth analysis to several types of modern day bondage, from child trafficked for sex to adults forced to labor under the threat of violence.

-Everything I’ve read (articles and books) that still sticks with me.
+Everything I’ve read that still sticks with me.
 I’m sure I’ve forgotten some, but a good place to start.